 Our Broadsides newsletter is published 3 times year and includes regular sections/columns about new and ongoing issues, Broadband activities and more.
 Ideas and photos for inclusion are always appreciated.
 Approximately 20 copies of Broadsides will be mailed to you after each printing for you to distribute locally.
-Contact the Memberhip Maven should you need more copies.
+Contact your Regional Coordinator should you need more copies.